 Combined with the opening of LRT Line 2 in early 2025, the project will make it easier for students to access the site once construction is completed — helping to grow the region’s future healthcare workforce and strengthening care in the community.

-The Ottawa Hospital has made local and Canadian talent a key focus of its new campus project.
-While international experts are involved, the priority remains on using homegrown workers, materials, and expertise.
+The Ottawa Hospital has prioritized local and Canadian talent in its new campus project.
+While international experts are involved, the focus remains on utilizing homegrown workers, materials, and expertise.
 The project is expected to create around 4,000 jobs, providing a major boost to Ottawa’s economy, Kluke says.

 The construction of the new campus has faced community concerns over site contamination, environmental risks and the alignment of project goals with long-term community needs, including potential impacts of the hospital on traffic in surrounding neighbourhoods.